openconfig/featureprofiles/doc/test-requirements-template.md

 ### Test environment setup

-* Description of procedure to configure ATE and DUT with pre-requisites making it possible to cover the intended paths and RPC's.
+* Description of procedure to configure ATE and DUT with pre-requisites making it possible to cover the intended paths and RPCs.

 #### Canonical OpenConfig Configuration for the DUT